CarlosPanarello/jaeger-tracer-decorator/README.md

 import * as bodyParser from "body-parser";
 import * as express from "express";
 import uuidv4 = require("uuid/v4");
-import { expressMiddlewareTracer, TransformPathInSpanName } from "../../index";
-import { JaegerTracer, RequestTags  } from "../../index";
+import { middlewareTracer, TransformPathInSpanName, EndpointForTracing, JaegerTracer, RequestTags  } from "jaeger-tracer-decorator";
 import { Controller } from "./controller";

 const server = express();